 Weekly Edition of Hinesburg Record

-Fair Days: We know a lot of you made the trek to New Haven to experience the Addison County Field Days — there were a few Hinesburg participants in the mix — with its six-horse teams, tractor pulls, blue-ribbon cucumbers and food you love but eat only once a year.
-If you missed it, there are other Vermont fairs coming up.
-The next one is the Vermont State Fair in Rutland (Aug.
-12-16) which kicks off with a rodeo Tuesday night, August 12.
-For full schedule of Vermont fairs, click here.

-Oral Histories: We have completed five stories told by local residents that we’ll begin sharing with you in September.
-The idea is for you to choose a memorable photo — of yourself or a relative or ancestor — and tell a story about your experience or your connection with the photo.
+Approved the state’s flood buyout of a house at 11532 Rte.
+116; the house will be removed and the 18 acres will be given to the town to revert to wetlands';

+Approved opening a line of credit with Community Bank for up to $1.5 million in case funds are needed between now and when tax revenues come in in November.

+Summer Photo Contest: We are sure that you’ve been taking gobs of pictures of summer fun and we’d like to see your very best — and publish a few.
+Send one or two of your best summer shots to editor@hinesburgrecord.org; include your name and telephone.
+THANKS!
+Click here for more (and to see a couple).

+Oral Histories: With the September printed issue of The Record, we will begin our series of Oral Histories — personal stories told by Hinesburg residents.
+We have participants choose a memorable photo as a focus for a story about their life.
+The photos can be recent or from long ago, can be of themselves or of ancestors, buildings or events.
+We will publish the text and photos in the printed issue and will carry the audio of them telling the story (and the text and photos) here.
 Do you have a story to tell?
-(Yes.)
 We’d love to hear it.
-Full details here.
-Or email Geoffrey Gevalt.

-Summer Fun Photos: We know that you’ve taken gobs of photos this summer of fun you’ve been having.
-We’d love to see them and we’ll publish the best.
-Send one or two of your best summer shots to editor@hinesburgrecord.org; include your name and telephone.
-THANKS!

-In case you missed it, the Hinesburg Selectboard had a short meeting on the 16th and approved our new tax rates based on the recent reappraisal.
-For most, the tax bill should remain the same, unless your home’s valuation was greater than the 86 percent increase in the grand list.
-So you’ll have to do the math on your own.
-For full story, click here.
+For more click the story here.

+Do your Hinesburg friends know about this website? (https://hinesburgrecord.org) We’ve moved over to the Substack platform which, in addition to being free, gives us the opportunity to easily incorporate video, images and sound and, eventually, mini-polls, chats and other ways you can connect with us.

 Calendar

 Monday: Elders and sort-of elders have their weekly gathering from 1-2:30 at the Carpenter-Carse Library.
-Informal gathering and storytelling.
-SPECIAL TODAY: The Record will be on hand to record anyone’s photo-centered Oral Histories.
-Come with your photo!

-Wednesday, Concert in the Park (the shell behind Hinesburg Community School), 6:30 p.m.
-This is the final concert of the season and features the Hinesburg Community Band led by Rufus Patrick.
-Don’t miss it!
+Informal conversation, connection and storytelling.

 Full Calendar